pkalluri/Affinitybased-interpretation/README.md

 # Affinity-based Interpretation of Social Scenarios

-We present a computational agent that is able to read a social scenario and deploy Bayesian inference to deduce the affinities (Friend, Neutral, or Enemy) of the scenario’s constituent relationships.
+We present a computational agent that is able to read a social scenario (typically in logical literal form or optionally in natural language) and deploy Bayesian inference to deduce the affinities (Friend, Neutral, or Enemy) of the scenario’s constituent relationships.

 Subsequently, the agent is able to read possible interpretations of the scenario and choose which interpretation it believes to be correct.

-The agent is typically tested by administering [TriangleCOPA challenge problems](https://github.com/asgordon/TriangleCOPA) consisting of a scenario, a correct interpretation, and an incorrect interpretation.
+The agent is typically tested by administering [TriangleCOPA challenge problems](https://github.com/asgordon/TriangleCOPA) consisting of a scenario, a correct interpretation, and an incorrect interpretation in logical literal form.

-## Setup System
+## Setup

 Compile the project.
 To do this from the command line, change the working directory to the project folder then run